Licensing and regulations for events and fundraising activities

 Crèches and other childcare services are covered by the Children Act.

 Most crèches need to be registered with Ofsted, but some small, one-off crèches don’t.
-For more information about this see our page on Running a Crèche.
+For more information see Running a Crèche.